 Sep 1.jpg

 1. Data published by the Bank in its Staff Publications.

-2. Data offered to us by former staff and/or their relatives.
+2. Data provided by former staff and/or their relatives.

-The career information of thousands of martins Bank’s staff was published between 1946 and 1969 by martins Bank in its Staff Magazine, several thousands of copies of which remain in the public domain today.
-We have taken that information and used it build a database that can provide staff members who are still alive with a copy of their career path within the bank.
+The career information of thousands of Martins Bank’s staff was published between 1946 and 1969 by martins Bank in its Staff Magazine, several thousands of copies of which remain in the public domain today.
+We have taken that information and used it as the basis of a database that can provide staff members who are still alive with a copy of their career path within the bank.
 The vast majority of people listed in the database are sadly now no longer with us, and their information is made available to historians, reasearchers, and to those looking for information to build their family tree.

-Martins Bank Archive is also affiliated with The Grasshopper Pensioners’ Club, owned and run by former employees of Martins Bank, and supported by grant in aid by Barclays plc.
-Martins Bank Archive benefits from a supporting grant from the Grasshopper Club in order to help us to maintain our 1200 page web site, and pay for its running costs only.
+Martins Bank Archive is also affiliated with The Grasshopper Pensioners’ Club, owned and run by former employees of Martins Bank, and supported by grant in aid from Barclays plc.
+Martins Bank Archive benefits from a supporting grant from the Grasshopper Club in order to help us to maintain our 1200 page web site, which pays only for its hosting costs.
 The club is a private concern without an internet prescence, and does not therefore collect any information about people who visit our site.

 Sep 1.jpg

-We are delighted to be affiliated with Kinrise, the company in whose care martins Bank’s Former Head Office in Liverpool is being restored to its former glory, and made ready for public and business use from 2024.
+We are delighted to be affiliated with Kinrise, the company under whose care the Grade II* Listed Martins Bank Building in Liverpool is being restored to its former glory, and made ready for public and business use from 2024.
 If you would like to be kept up to date with the exciting developments planned for 4 Water Street by Kinrise, please click their logo.
 This will open a new window, and take you to Kinrise’s “Martins Bank building” page.
-Please note that this is an external site which has its won data protection policy.
+Please note that this is an external web site which will have its own data protection policy.

+Sep 1.jpg